Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Numerical experiments

+$\;$\textit{Optimizers}: We employ \emph{Gurobi} and \emph{OSQP} \cite{stellato2020osqp}, two state-of-the-art solvers for constrained optimization problems, to obtain the optimal solutions for both tasks.
+To enhance convergence speed, both solvers are warm-started using the outputs of a neural network trained to learn the mapping from demands to (i) generation outputs for the DC-OPF problem and (ii) maturity and rating of bonds for the portfolio optimization problem.

+$\;$\textit{Post projection}: A neural network is first trained to learn the same mapping as above.
+Its predictions are projected onto the feasible set by solving a quadratic optimization problem that minimizes the Euclidean distance between the network output and the feasible set defined by the constraints.

-\textbf{Baselines}$\quad$ We compare our framework with the following baselines: \begin{itemize} \item \textbf{Optimizer}: We use Gurobi, a state-of-the-art commercial solver for constrained optimization problems, to solve both problems to optimality. \item \textbf{Alternating projection method (APM)}: An iterative feasibility correction approach that alternates projections onto the equality and inequality constraint sets until a feasible point is reached or a maximum number of iterations is exceeded. \item \textbf{Deep Constraint Completion and Correction (DC3) \citep{Donti2021}}: This approach uses equality completion and unrolled projected gradient corrections for satisfying constraints. \item \textbf{Linear Decision Rule (LDR):} We assess the performance of the linear decision rule used in the safe network without relying on the task network. \end{itemize}
+$\;$ \textit{Alternating projection method (APM)}: An iterative feasibility correction approach that alternates projections onto the equality and inequality constraint sets until a feasible point is reached or a maximum number of iterations is exceeded.

+$\;$ \textit{Extrapolated alternating projection method (EAPM)} \citep{Bauschke2006}: A variant of APM that accelerates convergence by introducing an extrapolation factor based on the previous iterate, effectively reducing the number of projections required to reach feasibility.
+This method maintains the same feasibility guarantees as APM but achieves faster convergence in practice.

+$\;$ \textit{Deep Constraint Completion and Correction (DC3) \citep{Donti2021}}: This approach uses equality completion and unrolled projected gradient corrections for satisfying constraints.

+$\;$\textit{Linear Decision Rule (LDR):} We assess the performance of the linear decision rule used in the safe network without relying on the task network.